zxcodes/zxcodes/README.md

 Hey!
 It's Farmaan here.

 I'm a Frontend Engineer from Hyderabad, India.
-And here's a little brief about me!
+And here's a short brief about me!

-So, I've been working with this Tech for a while now and I think we get along really well:
+I've been working with this Tech for a while now and I think we get along really well:
 - JavaScript, TypeScript, React, React Native, Expo, Node, & Python.

 And here's some of the Tech that I've been following along: